 The Montana Center for Horsemanship (MCH) is home to the nation's only four-year Bachelor of Science degree in Natural Horsemanship, awarded upon successful graduation from this program at the University of Montana Western.

-Two full-time horsemanship instructors and three full-time UMW professors represent the faculty, which uses an innovative experiential approach to working with horses, turning a student’s passion for horses into a rewarding and successful career.
+Three full-time horsemanship instructors and three full-time UMW professors represent the faculty, which uses an innovative experiential approach to working with horses, turning a student’s passion for horses into a rewarding and successful career.
 Equine Studies majors also have the unique benefit of working with horses on a daily basis at MCH, located just minutes from campus but in a very ‘real-world’ setting.

 Academic aspects of the program are designed to increase students’ knowledge of the science, care, and management of horses, as well as to expand students’ awareness of the equine industry well above that of the average horseperson.